entelognathus/stem-tetrapod-phylogeny/Phylogeny of Early Tetrapodomorpha_Character List.md

 ## Daeschler et al. (2006); Swartz (2012); Clack et al. (2012); Zhu et al. (2017); Chen et al. (2018); Cloutier et al. (2020).

+> The dipnomorph taxa *Youngolepis*, *Diabolepis*, *Powichthys*, *Porolepis* and *Glyptolepis* were designated as a monophyletic outgroup.
+Multistate characters were treated as unordered unless they formed clear morphoclines, in which case they were ordered (characters 7, 10, 20, 34, 42, 63, 73, 78, 84, 98, 100, 107, 130, 139, 162, 198, 199 and 201).
+All characters are weighted equally.

 1. Position of orbits: lateral and widely separated (0); dorsal and close together (1)

 > Daeschler *et al*.
 (2006), Character 45; Swartz (2012), Character 97; Zhu *et al*.
 (2017), Character 1; Cloutier *et al*.
 (2020), Character 1